MLP-GAF/CM_Project/README.md

 ## Contact information

-If you have any problems to instal this repository or need any clarification on the code please contact us.
+If you have any problems to instal this repository or need any clarification on the code please contact us at:

 |Author             |University Mail                    | Personal Mail             | Github                                                   |
 |-------------------|-----------------------------------|---------------------------|----------------------------------------------------------|